Eugene-Arutyunov/tundra/input/journal_EN.md

 Do Nenets really choose this way of life?
 They don’t choose their identity.
 Once born a Nenets, a Nenets you will remain; it’s not a nationality, it’s a way of being.

 I suppose peasants in the 19th century didn’t choose their way of being either.

+May 25

+For some reason, right now and here in a closed small group, without communication, in a white, boundless, lifeless and endless tundra, you feel connected to all of humanity and your responsibility for everything.
+It's like we're flying in space in the middle of a lifeless, vast cosmos, and the pale blue dot is so far away that maybe the world is gone.
+And we have a responsibility to ensure that this fire of collective knowledge does not go out.
+We may not have books or seeds of cultivated plants with us, but we have genes, and what we know, but do not yet understand or do not remember, our souls are alive.
+And the children.

+And then you realize that we've been playing the game so much, and we're all one, the family, all the humanity.

 May 26